ShaneCurcuru/slides/fossbackstage/PracticalTrademarkLaw-FOSSBackstage2021.md

 Registrations are like **insurance**: you don't need one - until you do _(and then it's too late)_.
 ]

+???

+Registrations are like an insurance policy that takes a while to put in force.
+The main issue is that once you find an infringement, it's too late to start the registration process.

+Registrations - _once granted!_ - are a very strong defense of your mark... i**n the country they're registered**.
+Once you have a granted registration, it's _very_ hard for anyone else to take it away from you, meaning you can at least preserve your use of the mark in those countries.
+However it's not a complete shield: agressive attackers in another country can still try to co-opt your brand.
+As an exaemple, China as a first-to-file country has a growing market for trademark squatters and scams; you might buy an iWatch in China, but it's not from Apple, because a squatter filed there first.

+If you're serious about defending your trademarks, planning budget and organizational effort to get at least one or two or three registrations in key markets is a very worthwhile effort.
+An important focus is the countries where your project is likely to find future contributors to the project.

+But don't stress too much about registrations if you're not big enough / don't have the cash.

 ---
 template: logorb
 name: practical4